EthylOH/EthylOH-Python/lessons/chapter-7/chapter-7.md

 ### 1. The Problem

-You need to calculate a 15% tip on a $114.15 meal, doing that math manually in your head defeats the whole purpose of programming!
+You need to calculate a 15% tip on a $114.15 meal.
+Doing that math manually in your head defeats the whole purpose of programming!
 The computer should be doing the heavy lifting for you.

 ### 2. The Tool